 Prefilling forms is an effective way to reduce workload and prompt people to act.
 Instead of sending blank forms, pre-filled forms automatically populate each field with their information.
 When a respondent clicks on a pre-filled form link, some of the answers are already populated.
 This eliminates the need to fill out each field individually.

 This tutorial will cover how to share a Baserow form with information already prefilled inside the form.

 Create an account or log in to your existing Baserow account.

-The next step is to create a group.
-A group is a workspace where you can store multiple databases and invite collaborators.
+The next step is to create a workspace.
+A workspace is a workspace where you can store multiple databases and invite collaborators.